 Section 162(m) of the Internal Revenue Code generally limits the deductible amount of annual compensation paid to certain individual executive officers (i.e., the chief executive officer and our other most highly compensated executive officers) to no more than \$1 million.
-Considering the current structure of executive officer compensation, the Compensation Committee believes that we will not be denied any significant tax deductions for fiscal 2004.
+Considering the current structure of executive officer compensation, the Compensation Committee believes that we will not be denied any significant tax deductions for fiscal 2005.
 The Compensation Committee will continue to review tax consequences as well as other relevant considerations in connection with compensation decisions.

 Compensation Philosophy.
 Our executive compensation program is designed to attract and retain qualified executives, provide competitive levels of remuneration, recognize individual initiatives and achievements, link executive compensation to corporate performance and align the interests of our executives with the interests of our stockholders.
 Our executive compensation program is comprised of salary, annual cash incentives and long-term, stock-based incentives.
 The principal method for long-term incentive compensation is option grants under our 2002 Long Term Incentive and Stock Award Plan.
 These grants are designed to promote the convergence of long-term interests between our key employees and our stockholders, since the value of options granted will increase or decrease with the value of our common stock.
-Because performance most significantly influences an individual executive's compensation level, compensation levels in any particular year may be above or below those of our competitors, depending upon our performance.
-The following is a discussion of each of the elements of the executive compensation program along with a description of the decisions and actions taken by the Compensation Committee with regard to fiscal 2004 compensation:
+Because performance most significantly influences an individual executive's compensation level, compensation levels in any particular year may be above or below those of our competitors, depending upon company and individual performance.
+The following is a discussion of each of the elements of the executive compensation program along with a description of the decisions and actions taken by the Compensation Committee with regard to fiscal 2005 compensation:

 Base Salary.
 We establish salary ranges for each of our executive positions based on appropriate external comparisons, internal responsibilities and relationships to other corporate positions.
-Existing base salaries and annual escalations for the named executives were established based on the foregoing factors and in negotiation with each of the executives in connection with their employment by us.
+Existing base salaries and any annual merit-based increases for the named executives were established based on the foregoing factors.